mintsoft/AACS/doc/rPI4.md

 6.2.
 Go to system options and change the hostname to piaacs or whatever 6.3.
 Go to system options and join the WiFi (optional, can use ethernet instead) 6.4.
 Go to advanced and expand the filesystem
-6.5 reboot and then ssh into the pi
+6.5 reboot
+6.6 at this point, definitely make sure you are powering the pi by connecting the USB-C port to your PC 6.7 ssh into the pi over the WiFi/ethernet configured in 6.3

 7. install dependencies - `sudo apt install git build-essential tmux cmake libboost-dev libboost-filesystem-dev libboost-program-options-dev libssl-dev libdw-dev libdwarf-dev libprotobuf-dev libfmt-dev libgstreamer1.0-dev libusbgx-dev libconfig-dev libpcap-dev tcpdump libusb-1.0-0-dev libx11-dev libxtst-dev protobuf-compiler`
 8. clone the code
 ```